 There are two common sizes of corn tortillas, 8″ and 9″.
 Depending on the size, you may be able to fit only 8 enchiladas in your pan.
 You may need two pans.
 Or, if you have extra ingredients, you can add them to pasta for tomorrow’s meal.

-Once you have all the tortillas rolled, pour half the verde salsa down the center most part of the pan.
+Once you have all the tortillas rolled, pour half the sauce down the center most part of the pan.
 I know that I’ve seen many photos of enchiladas that are completely covered.
 You can’t see the shapes of the tortillas, just the cheese.

 I don’t do this because I really like the edges exposed.
 They crisp up in the oven and it’s a beautiful thing.